a world premiere by Elaine Jarvik

 Playwright Elaine Jarvik has previously premiered RIVER.SWAMP.CAVE.MOUNTAIN.
 (2017), BASED ON A TRUE STORY (2016) and MARRY CHRISTMAS (2015) at Plan-B Theatre.
 Other plays include TWO STORIES (2014) and A MAN ENTERS (2011) at Salt Lake Acting Company; and THE COMING ICE AGE (2010) at PYGmalion Theatre Company.
 She is a former newspaper reporter and a current drummer with the band The Distractions.

-Aaron Adams [J.W.] returns to Plan-B for the first time since a particularly infamous SLAM piece and the Script-In-Hand Series reading of COLD in 2006.
+Aaron Adams [J.W.] returns to Plan-B for the first time since SLAM and the Script-In-Hand Series reading of COLD in 2006.
 Recent credits include MERCURY (SLAC), PICNIC and A VIEW FROM THE BRIDGE (Grand) and ION (Classic Greek Theatre Festival).
 Other credits include Shakespeare & Company, Radical Hospitality Theater, Westminster Players, Pinnacle Acting Company and Black Dog Productions.
 BFA, Acting, U of U.

 K.L.
 Alberts [Costume Design] is happy to be working with Plan-B again having designed THE ICE FRONT last season.
 For the past 31 seasons, he has worked with Pioneer Theatre Company, where his favorite designs include LES MISERABLES (regional premiere), THE PRODUCERS and LAUGHING STOCK (world premiere).
 For Utah Shakespeare Festival he has designed BIG RIVER, GUYS & DOLLS and AH!
 WILDERNESS, among others.
 While living in New York, Kevin worked on, off and far away from Broadway and for the Ralph Lauren Company.